SHIVENDRA8004/MongoDB-Tutorial/Commands.md

 Note: After creating database you might not get displayed your database when you run command :> show dbs , it is because you need to enter atleast one document into the database to display it.

-6. db.<collection_name>.insert({"key":"value"}): This command will add the object inside the collection of your database
+6. db.<collection_name>.insert({"key":"value"}): This command will add the object inside the collection of your database db.db.<collection_name>.insertOne({"key":"value"}) : Run this command if you want to insert only one object or file

 7. db.dropDatabase(): If you run this command inside any database then that database will get deleted

 8. cls : if you want to clear your terminal then run this command

 9. exit: if you want to get out of mongosh terminal then run this command

+10. db.<collection_name>.find() : This command will display all your files or objects present inside that collection